Govind-techie/Python_Projects/README.md

 # Python_Projects
-This repo include some of my basic projects and applications of concept.
+This repo include some of my basic projects and applications of fundamental concept.

 ## Projects
 - Jarvis AI (virtual assistant)